f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Launch View client and connect to the Virtual Server just created with iApp.

 #.
-Click ``New Server``
+Click *New Server*

 #.
 Type in the load balance address ``vmw-LB-UAG.demoisfun.net``

 #.
-When prompted for credentials,
+When prompted for credentials
      - Username: ``demo01``
      - Password: ``password``

 #.
-After authenticated, double-click the "Agility" icon to launch View Desktop.
+After authenticated, double-click the *Agility* icon to launch View Desktop

 #.
 Verify that the Agility desktop functions